robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 ---

-## 💫 The tightening principle for this version
+💫 The tightening principle for this version: you don’t need to compare it to something finer, elevate it into silk or translate the experience.

-You don’t need to:

-* compare it to something finer
-* elevate it into silk
-* translate the experience

 You’ve already shown:

 > repetition → handling → change